JoeCalvi/dbd-api/README.md

 http://localhost:3000/perks/query?character_name=The-Wraith

 `/perks/query?perk_name=`

-                // ?perk_name=perkName
-                // if perk name is more than one word, separate with hyphens
-                // will return specific perk
+While getting a perk by its ID is the recommended approach, you can also `GET` a specific perk based on its name as well. http://localhost:3000/perks/query?perk_name=We're-Gonna-Live-Forever, for example,  will return David King's perk of the same name.

 `/perks/query?type=`
                 // ?type=perk_type